JennEYoon/datasciY/chatgpt/readme.md

 Code Syntax help: Batch reading a large example.csv file using Pandas and Python.
 I am familiar with Python and Pandas, but can't recall how to process a large example.csv file by splitting up the task.
-Looking for a memory and speed efficient way to handle file I/O and writing to a Pandas DataFrame.
+Looking for a memory and speed efficient way to handle file read/write and creating a Pandas DataFrame object.